yukinying/phantomjs-bin/README.md

 Here is a list of those platforms (see tags / releases for the list as well):

 - Debian 8: Jessie
-  - why: libjpeg, libicu* are updated and the Debian 7 version no longer works.
+  - rationale: libjpeg, libicu* are updated and the Debian 7 version no longer works.